 How to use Windows environment variables in the novaPDF predefined Save folder path

-With novaPDF you can use Windows predefined environment variables that are active when logged into your Windows OS.
+With novaPDF you can use Windows predefined environment variables that are active when logged in.
 These are some predefined Windows environment variables supported by novaPDF:

 - %APPDATA% - This is the path to the user application data folder.
 Example: C:\Documents and Settings\Softland\Application Data is the application data folder for the Softland user